 The famous Gásadalur waterfall on Vágar island.
 The free-falling waterfall is an aoutstanding experience in May.
+Gásadalur is one of the most visited small villages in the Faroe Islands.
+The village is only a 15 minutes' drive from Vagar Airport.
 Photo by Riska Parakeet on Shutterstock.

 The most popular tours to do in May are puffin tours to Mykines and boat tours to the sea cliffs in Vestmanna.
 Tours to these attractions are done daily.